Lothar Erdmann

 Memorial plaque at Gottlieb-Dunkel-Straße 27, Tempelhof.

-Karl Hermann Dietrich Lothar Erdmann (12 October 1888 – 18 September 1939) was a German journalist.
+Karl Hermann Dietrich Lothar Erdmann (/de/; 12 October 1888 – 18 September 1939) was a German journalist.
 During the Weimar Republic he was the editor of the trade union theory organ Die Arbeit.
 He was a main supporter of the turning away of trade unions from social democracy at the end of the Republic.
 Despite his rapprochement with National Socialism, he died after maltreatment in the Sachsenhausen concentration camp.

 Early years

 Erdmann was born in Breslau.
 His father was the philosopher Benno Erdmann.
 He attended the municipal grammar school in Bonn after his father had been appointed to the university.
 Later he studied history and philosophy.
 He was a student of Friedrich Meinecke.
 In England Erdmann met George Bernard Shaw.
 Through this he came into contact with the Fabian Society.
 He in turn came to socialism.
 From then on he did not want to pursue an academic career, but wished to become a journalist.

 Before he could establish himself in this sector, the First World War broke out.
 Erdmann volunteered and was deployed on the Western front.
 Here he was a company commander and was promoted to lieutenant.
 The death of his friend August Macke affected him deeply and led to a change in his attitude toward war.
 A severe nervous breakdown in 1916 put an end to the front assignment.
 Instead, he was detached to the Wolffs Telegraphisches Bureau.
 Erdmann worked for this company in Amsterdam as a translator.
 In 1916 he married Elisabeth Macke, née Gerhardt, the widow of his friend August Macke.
 Three children were born out of this marriage including Dietrich Erdmann.

 During this stay he got in touch with leading representatives of the International Federation of Trade Unions (1901–1945).
 He favored a very moderate direction and rejected radical trade union ideas.
 His conception of socialism was associated with a strong sense of national identities.